Storm clouds gather for GOP as midterms approach – but forecast isn’t clear

 Now, let’s step back for a moment.

 Storms have churned around Trump for a long time.
 In 2016, Democrats and pundits thought there was no way he could win.
-He was course.
+He was coarse.
 There was the "Access Hollywood" tape.
 You name it.
 And yet Trump sits in the White House.

 In other words, all of the customary issues that could imperil a lot of politicians don’t seem to affect Trump.
 His approval ratings have even been on the rise of late.
 There’s chatter about a Democratic “wave” this fall.
 But no one is really sure.